-BUY GROCERIES AT LOCAL MARKET
+4. BUY GROCERIES AT A LOCAL MARKET

-One of our favorite things to do in lake Atitlan?
+One of our favorite things to do in Lake Atitlan?
 Waking up early (+ obligatory terrace coffee), grabbing a market basket and going shopping for breakfast.

-And the best thing about it is that nobody will try to scam you – you’ll get that watermelon for the same price as the little granny in a colored dress standing beside you.
+And the best thing about it is that nobody will try to scam you – you’ll get that watermelon for the same price as the little granny in a colorful dress standing beside you.